 - Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design and prioritization of relocations. - Continued to coordinate relocation work for SVP and Palo Alto Power facilities.
-Palo Alto has issued bids for their relocation and is still projecting to complete their relocations by September 2020.
+Palo Alto has received bids for their relocation and is still projecting to complete their relocations by September 2020.
 Any temporary shutdowns required by PCEP prior to that date will be coordinated with Palo Alto. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.

-- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3.
+- Coordinate with individual utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue communication relocations in all Segments. - Review SSWPs by Palo Alto Power for relocation work in Segment 3. - Continue SVP and Palo Alto Power relocations in Segment 3.